element-hq/element-meta/docs/FTUE.md

 	- Propose another one ("Element Connect")
 - User attributes are unknown

-### 3. A regular user just downloads the app or opens the web app
+### 3. A regular person just downloads the app or opens the web app

 #### Conditions
 - User account is unknown